Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 an Agent works.

 You can create new Brain assets by selecting `Assets -> Create -> ML-Agents -> Brain`.
-There are 3 kinds of Brains.
+There are 3 types of Brains.
 The **Learning Brain** is a Brain that uses a trained neural network to take decisions.
 When the `Control` box is checked in the Brains property under the **Broadcast Hub** in the Academy is checked as `Control`, the external process will be take over making decisions for the agents and ultimately generate a trained neural network.
 You can also use the